 Run the following command to list the enabled APIs and services in your current project:

 The command produces output similar to the following:

-NAME TITLE pubsub.googleapis.com Google Cloud Pub/Sub API bigquery-json.googleapis.com BigQuery API cloudtrace.googleapis.com Stackdriver Trace API servicemanagement.googleapis.com Google Service Management API monitoring.googleapis.com Stackdriver Monitoring API storage-api.googleapis.com Google Cloud Storage JSON API logging.googleapis.com Stackdriver Logging API clouddebugger.googleapis.com Stackdriver Debugger API ...
+NAME TITLE pubsub.googleapis.com Google Cloud Pub/Sub API bigquery.googleapis.com BigQuery API cloudtrace.googleapis.com Stackdriver Trace API servicemanagement.googleapis.com Google Service Management API monitoring.googleapis.com Stackdriver Monitoring API storage-api.googleapis.com Google Cloud Storage JSON API logging.googleapis.com Stackdriver Logging API clouddebugger.googleapis.com Stackdriver Debugger API ...

 To list enabled services, call the